"Jaydin, Alistair," Katherine was saying. "How strong is your telekinesis? Can either of you lift the platform I was flying on?"

 I could feel my conscience pressuring me again.
 Drat...
 "That's a good point... but... look, courage was never my strongsuit.
 I just can't do this."

-"Well It's not time-sensitive, is it?"
+"Well it's not time-sensitive, is it?"
 Katherine said.
 "It's okay if he's not brave enough to do it now."

 "My loved ones do have a household to themselves," I said.
 "We can tunnel underneath safely."

 "Excellent," Yildirim said.
 "We will do that tonight."
+I noticed a bitter look on Alistair's face.

 "And one of them is much braver than I am," I added.
 "No doubt she'll agree to go inform Alistair's loved ones."